What is SCI?

 Vomiting, Lethargy, and Dehydration

-Clinical signs begin incredibly fast.
+Wellness signs begin incredibly fast.
 A dog will be perfectly fine, then suddenly experience prolific vomiting, severe diarrhoea, abdominal pain, and extreme lethargy.
-Because the exact trigger (fungi? algae? harvest mites?) is still unproven, veterinarians can only treat the horrific symptoms with intensive IV fluids.
+Because the exact trigger (fungi? algae? harvest mites?) is still unproven, specialists can only treat the horrific observations with intensive IV fluids.

 Harvest Mites Link